 About The Jnetics Clinic

 Jnetics offers carrier screening for a group of 9 severe genetic disorders that are of particular relevance to people of Jewish ancestry via The Jnetics Clinic.
+The test offered at the clinic is predominantly relevant for those with Ashkenazi Jewish origin, with some relevance for those of Sephardi Jewish ancestry (see below for more details).

 The clinic runs twice a month: